valnity98/Zumo328PControl/README.md

 ### Implementation Details

-On the Zumo 32U4 board, an XOR chip was used to reduce the required number of interrupt pins.
+On the Zumo 32U4 board, an XOR chip was used to reduce the required number of interrupt pins for encoders.
 This has been addressed in this library through software-based solutions, allowing the same functionality using fewer hardware resources.
 We use `attachInterrupt()` instead of directly defining `ISR(INTx_vect)` to ensure compatibility with other code that also utilizes `attachInterrupt()`.

 ## Features